Self-Motivation/cpp-programs/README.md

 # cpp-programs
-this repository contains cpp programs d4p1 programas are based on implementation of inheritance and polymorphism
+This repository contains cpp programs.

+d4p1 programas are based on implementation of inheritance and polymorphism.